FIVE MOST SURPRISING FINDS

 Herd, Journal of Public Health Policy, 2009

-What is documented beyond any question is that the major labels — the corporations that controlled distribution, radio promotion, and retail placement — made a commercial decision to prioritize artists whose content centered on drugs, violence, and criminal activity over artists whose content centered on consciousness, education, and resistance (Herd, Journal of Public Health Policy, 2009).
+What is documented beyond any question is that the major labels — the corporations that controlled distribution, radio promotion, and retail placement — made a commercial decision.
+They chose to prioritize artists whose content centered on drugs, violence, and criminal activity over artists whose content centered on consciousness, education, and resistance (Herd, Journal of Public Health Policy, 2009).

 These were not organic cultural expressions that the labels merely recorded.
 They were selected for by an industry that understood their commercial potential.